Mertkmrc/StudentFeedbackML/README.md

 ## Data processing
 Since the data from EE 204 course was limited, IMDb's Large Movie Review Dataset is used to pre-train the model on BERT Language Model (IMDb_training.ipynb).
 Afterwards, EE 204 Course data used to train the pre-trained model(Student_data_training.ipynb).

+## Keyword Extraction

+## Results

+After training the BERT Model on IMDb's Large Movie Review Dataset, validation accuracy is found as 0.916 and test accuracy is found as 0.9.

+After training Student's Feedback Data on pre-trained model, validation accuracy is found as 0.95 and test accuracy is found as 0.80.
+Reason behind the huge difference between validation and test accuracy is that, Student's Feedback Data is limited amount and majority of the feedbacks are, similiar to "no",  too short.

+For the Keyword Extraction Method, only 20% of the matched video sections had higher than 0.6 cosine similarity, which is due to limited data and majority of them being too short.